NCSU-ComPS-Group/prism/doc/content/getting_started/input_syntax.md

   "path/to/data/data.txt"
 ```

-If no `data-path` parameter is defined we provide the default data path of `data/`.

 ## Custom Species Block

-The PRISM project provides the mass of neutral and ionized species for all species which are based on elements in the periodic table.
+The PRISM project provides the mass of all elements in the periodic table, and electrons.
+PRISM can compute the mass for any species (neutral or ionized) which is composed for elements in the periodic table based on this data.
 This data has been collected from the following sources [!cite](baum2010nuclides) and [!cite](pubchem).

 However, we understand that in some cases users may need and or want to define a custom species or override the default mass provided for an element.
-When defining a custom species simply define the name and mass of the species with the following syntax.
+When defining a custom species simply define the name and the molar mass of the neutral species with the following syntax.

 ```yaml
 custom-species: